 Bud scowled, which was indication enough.

-When John had finished shoeing Renegade, he led him over to David and handed him the reins.
+When John had finished shoeing Renegade, he led the colt over to David and handed him the reins.

-“Thank you kindly, Mr. Moss,”he said.
+“Thank you kindly, Mr. Moss,” David said.
 “Ma will see to it that you git paid once the crops are in.”

 “God speed, young’un,” said John.
 “And take care of that horse.”

 “Yessir.”
 David turned to face his father’s best friend.
 “Well, Mr. Samuels, good luck to you,” he said, setting his slouch hat on his head.

 Bud reached out to shake his hand.
 “And to you, son.
 I hope we meet again in this here life.”